erikajoh/disneycity/README.md

 ###Issues/problems
 + Currently we only have one restaurant that has full job functionality.
 Over time we believe we can do the same for the other restaurants.

+####Transportation
++ A* may cause agents to get caught in the awkward sidewalk dance of going back and forth without passing each other.